7 Tips to Prevent Sexual Harassment in the Workplace

 Prevent Sexual Harassment by Being Proactive — Your Employees Will Thank You

 It can seem almost impossible to prevent sexual harassment sometimes.
-In this age, when social media is so prominent and people are in contact outside of work, it’s difficult to monitor everything.
-You don’t want to be the kind of company that’s always looking at everything their employees are doing, so how can you take a firm and effective stance against harassment?
+In this age, when social media is so prominent, and people are in contact outside of work, monitoring everything is difficult.
+You don’t want to be the kind of company that’s always looking at everything their employees do, so how can you take a firm and practical stance against harassment?

 The truth is you don’t have to monitor everything.
-Just keep a firm eye on what you can and make sure you’re supportive of victims and encouraging when it comes to making reports.
+Just keep a firm eye on what you can and ensure you’re supportive of victims and encouraging when making reports.

 Fostering a great environment will mean you don’t have to monitor everything.
 Hopefully, most people will come forward on their own.

 We hope you learned a lot regarding how to prevent sexual harassment.
-Check out the rest of our blog for more workplace tips, or our sexual harassment and workplace violence course that may be of use to you and your employees!
+Check out the rest of our blog for more workplace tips or our sexual harassment and workplace violence course that may be useful to you and your employees!
 For more information or inquiries, send us a message, call us, or click the chat bubble on the bottom right side of the screen.
-We hope to hear from you soon here at Team AIS in Denver, CO!
+We hope to hear from you soon at Team AIS in Denver, CO!